A Brief History of Warson Woods

 The Bennett Hills section of Warson Woods was built in the early 1950’s and Warson Woods Drive was extended from Andrew Drive to join Renderer Drive.
 This property was part of the McMannus Estate, which had a race track for horses, lakes and a forest.

-In 1948, Joseph H. White commenced building the Warson Village Shopping Center, with the second section commencing in 1952.
+In 1948, Joseph H. White began building the Warson Village Shopping Center, with the second section commencing in 1952.
 This was the first strip shopping center built in St. Louis County and was quite a novelty in those days.
 When the shopping center was completed, Dearborn Drive was closed off from Manchester Road and a new street called Warson Woods Boulevard came off Manchester to join with Ridgeline Drive for access to Dearborn Drive and Forest View.

 The census figures showed that the Village was growing and something was needed to enable the Village to continue to exist.
 An election was held on August 7, 1957, asking the citizens to approve the Village becoming a 4th class city.
 The voters approved the proposal, allowing more taxes to be generated and the residents to have more control over their government.

 All commercial building had ceased until 1994 when Dierberg’s Markets and Capitol Land, in a joint venture, purchased Warson Village Shopping Center and approached the Board of Aldermen with plans for the new Warson Woods Shopping Center.
-Their plans included demolishing the buildings between the City Limits and Warson Woods Boulevard and building a new strip of stores.
+Their plans included demolishing the buildings between the city limits and Warson Woods Boulevard and building a new strip of stores.
 Demolition began by removing the center section of the shopping center.
 With this building gone, construction began on the new strip center.
 Most of the existing merchants moved to vacancies in the buildings west of Warson Woods Boulevard or into the new strip of buildings which opened in the spring of 1995.

 As all merchants were now relocated into their permanent spaces, demolition began on the buildings on the eastern border of Warson Woods and construction of the new Dierberg’s Market began, with its completion in January of 1996.